Athletics at the 2000 Summer Olympics – Men's 1500 metres

 The 1500 metres at the 2000 Summer Olympics as part of the athletics programme were held at Stadium Australia on Monday 25 September, Wednesday 27 September, and Friday 29 September 2000.
 Forty-one athletes from 26 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Noah Ngeny of Kenya, the nation's first title in the event since 1988 and third overall.
+The event was won by 0.25 seconds by Noah Ngeny of Kenya, the nation's first title in the event since 1988 and third overall.
 Hicham El Guerrouj of Morocco took second, matching the nation's best result in the event (Rachid El Basir's silver in 1992).

 Summary

 World record holder Hicham El Guerrouj was the clear favorite coming into the race, but he had a reputation for setting records in races set up by a pacemaker.
 His countryman Youssef Baba provided the service, sacrificing his own ambition in the final, he took the pace out in 54.14, the two Moroccan teammates leading the two Kenyan challengers Noah Ngeny and Bernard Lagat, separating from the rest of the field.
 On the second lap the pace lagged to 60.63, letting the other runners back in.
 Baba disappeared quickly leaving El Guerrouj to burn off the Kenyans taking the third lap in 56.90.
 But the Kenyans remained close with Mehdi Baala a step behind.
 Through the final turn Ngeny executed a textbook kick, moving onto El Guerrouj's shoulder, sliding into the second lane and sprinting past him for the gold.
 Lagat moved into lane 3 with hopes of passing as well but ran out of real estate to take the bronze.